denysdovhan/wtfjs/README.md

 ### 💡 Explanation:

 Why `3`?
-When we use the spread operator TODO(link to spec), the `@@iterator` method is called, and the returned iterator is used to obtain the values to be iterated.
+When we use the [spread operator](http://www.ecma-international.org/ecma-262/6.0/#sec-array-initializer), the `@@iterator` method is called, and the returned iterator is used to obtain the values to be iterated.
 The default iterator for string spreads a string into characters.
 After spreading, we pack these characters into an array.
 Then we spread this array again and pack it back to an array.

 A `'...'` string consists with three `.` characters, so the length of resulting array is `3`.